Last Updated: 19 December 2023

 - you are charged unreasonable fees

-- an adviser charges you for work not done
+- your lawyer charges you for work not done

-- an adviser misses deadlines or fails to appear in court
+- your lawyer misses deadlines or fails to appear in court

 You can ask to speak to your lawyer’s supervisor for information on how to complain, or go to the OISC website.